junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 But he does come eventually, when the world is in toilet.

-The news on the TV long stopped making any sense. archeologists, biologists, and astronomers are all twisting their minds about all the peculiar breaking news.
+The news on the TV long stopped making any sense.
+Archeologists, biologists, and astronomers are all twisting their minds about all the peculiar breaking news.
 After the report from Pompeii, there is a new one cutting in about dinosaurs escaped from zoos (which they all seem to remember all of a sudden dinosaurs are indeed common and normal to see nowadays).
 Then another one from NASA about asteroid rains abnormity, and the star known as Phaeton is spinning off its orbits from between Mars and Jupiter, flying toward Earth, announcing immediate end-of-world threat.

 Dean turns off the TV when it starts talking about a potential war between some other humanoid species against us humans.

 It's freaking butterfly effects all over the places.

 What's the difference between the world ending because of one cause, versus there are probably five other different reasons it could probably end from?
-It must be how a doctor feels when a dying patient is diagnosed with one deadly disease, only to find there are five other more diseases hidden underneath when they starting the treatment.
+It must be how a doctor feels when they start treating a dying patient who's diagnosed with one deadly disease, only to find there are five other different deadly diseases hidden underneath.

-The feeling is called: hopeless end-of-the-world desperation.
+The feeling is called: hopeless desperation.

 "I'm going to sit in my car for a while," Dean tells Sam, already half-way walking out toward the door.

 "Isn't it a little too busy for a break?"
 Sam looks up from his laptop.

 "Don't think there's any difference."
 Dean answers, defeated.
 "Unless there's anything I can do about dinosaurs or asteroids, oh, and Leviathans -- which I don't think there is.
-So yeah, I'm just gonna sit in my car and listen to my cassette for a while, and possibly take one last nap while the world ends."
+So yeah, I'm just gonna sit in my car and listen to my cassette for a bit, and possibly take one last nap while the world ends."

 He doesn't wait for Sam's answer to that.